How to protect yourself against land and property fraud

 A Lender will not give a mortgage advance until a Deed of Postponement has been signed by any permanent adult occupier.
 All Lenders are keen to ensure that any occupier receives independent legal advice on this particular issue.

-For more information on the use of a Deed of Postponement, please contact our Residential Conveyancing team on 01332 340 211.
+For more information about the use of Deeds of Postponement, please contact us on 01332 226 119 or complete the form below.